drfrancintosh/pymirror/README.md

 - caches/ - last calls from the web api in case the api is down and in the case that that PyMirror is calling faster than the rate limit
 - configs/ - .json config files (one per dashboard)
-- events/ - python classes for each type of event that can be published
 - fonts/ - local .ttf files
-- moddefs/ - module definition files (json)
+- frames/ - images for slideshow frames
 - random/ - test code and other fancy biscuits
 - samples/ - web api samples
 - scripts/ - test scripts
+- sounds/ - .wav files the play
 - src/
+  - clib/ - 'c' code that improves Python performance
   - events/ - python definition of PyMirror events
   - modules/ - PyMirror modules
+  - pmgfxlib/ - Python wrapper code to isolate bit-mapped graphics
   - pmsever/ - the flask web server class and other files (html, etc...)
   - pymirror/ - pymirror python source files
+- weather_icons/ - for the forecast module

 ## Files

 - .env - list of environment variables in KEY=value format (ignored by .gitignore, read into the PyMirror os.environ)
 - .secrets - list of API keys in KEY=value format (ignored by .gitignore, read into the PyMirror os.environ)
-- config.json - PyMirror main config file
 - fontlist.txt - PyMirror list of fonts and where to find them
 - README.md - this file
 - requirements.txt - list of Python packages needed to support PyMirror and the default modules
+- run.debug - script to run PyMirror locally (writing to .jpeg) and dribble logs to console
-- run.sh - script to run PyMirror
+- run.sh - script to run PyMirror (/dev/fb0 and quiet logs)
 - secrets - sample .secrets file
 - TODO.md - wish list of things to add to PyMirror

 ## Modules

 - Modules are stored in the `./src/modules` folder
-- The name of the module must be the snake-case version of the camel-case name of the module class
+- The name of the Python file must be the snake-case version of the camel-case name of the module class and end in _module.
-  - example: analog_clock.py -> AnalogClock (class name for the module)
+  - example: `analog_clock_module.py` -> `AnalogClockModule` (class name for the module)
 - In the `config.json` you can call up a module multiple times with different instances
+  - but not using the `_module` part of the filename
+  - example: `"module": "analog_clock"`

+- weather_apis/ - folder holding interfaces to weather apis (accuweather, openwathermap)
-- alert.py
+- alert_module.py
-  - displays header, body, and footer.
+  - displays alerts as a card (header, body, and footer).
 Subscribed to AlertEvent which updates the alert
-- analog_clock.py
+- analog_clock_module.py
   - Displays analog clock (round face)
+- caldav_module.py
+  - displays "CALDAV" calendar api
-- cli.py
+- cli_module.py
   - Runs a CLI command on a timer and displays the results
-- clock.py
+- clock_module.py
   - Displays current time as strftime() format,
+- complements_module.py
+  - Displays a random compliment
-- cron.py
+- cron_module.py
   - no display, but runs on a timer and sends the defined event
-- fonts.py
+- fonts_module.py
   - list of fonts in fontlist.txt
+- forecast_module.py
+  - accepts a WeatherForecast event and displays the results in a Card
-- fps.py
+- fps_module.py
-  - Frames Per Second display
+  - DEBUG: Frames Per Second display
+- ical_module.py
+  - displays ical web api calendar
+- photo_module.py
+  - displays a single photo
-- pymirror_controller.py
+- pymirror_controller_module.py
   - handles and dispatches external events
-- rainbow.py
+- rainbow_module.py
   - test pattern showing all colors in RGB Bands
+- slideshow_module.py
+  - shows images in a cycle
+- sound_module.py
+  - plays sounds in reaction to SoundEvent events
-- text.py
+- text_module.py
   - displays static text
-- weather.py
+- weather_module.py
-  - Displays current temperature, humidity, and effective temperature
+  - Displays current temperature, humidity, and effective temperature (accuweather or openweathermap)
-- web_api.py
+- web_api_module.py
   - sends a web request and displays the formatted payload

 ## config.json